Research Ethics Policy

 The review will result in one of the following outcomes.

-- The Faculty Committee grants ethical approval and the Committee notifies the Chair of the REB and the Course Instructor that the research can begin.
+- The Faculty Committee grants ethical approval and the Committee notifies the Office of Research Ethics and the Course Instructor that the research can begin.

 - The Faculty Committee stipulates that ethical approval cannot be granted without modification.
-The Committee notifies the Chair of the REB and notifies the course instructor to modify the proposal to address the concerns emerging from the review.
+The Committee notifies the Office of Research Ethics and notifies the course instructor to modify the proposal to address the concerns emerging from the review.

 - The Faculty Committee stipulates that ethical approval cannot be granted and that the proposed research cannot be modified to meet the concerns identified by the ethical review.
-The Faculty Committee notifies the Chair of the REB and notifies the course director that research cannot begin.
+The Faculty Committee notifies the Office of Research Ethics and notifies the course director that research cannot begin.

 The REB maintains surveillance over the decisions made on its behalf.